elotroalex/chiens/_texts/translation.md

 - {:.sp} 2nd Passerby.

 - {:.pr.i} Still though!
-The English and the Spaniards forced us, and we sent back Master Gilles.
+The English and the Spaniards forced us, right, and we sent back Master Gilles.
 Still, it annoys me to call that old ass "my general," and to have to stand at attention in front of him.

 - {:.spGroup} 2nd Group of Passersby.

 - {:.sp} 1st Passerby.

 - {:.pr.i} A Negro, Captain General of Saint-Domingue!
 It's ridiculous, humiliating, dangerous!
 What is a Negro, my friends?
-- {:.pr.i} A monkey scarcely trimmed; a chimpanzee, an orangutan, a marmoset, a sapajou.
+- {:.pr.i} A barely trimmed monkey; a chimpanzee, an orangutan, a marmoset, a sapajou.
 What do I know?
 - {:.i2} All scholars will tell you the same.

 ---